 The castle was built in Dutch Renaissance style in 1864 and was Danish Queen Ingrid's summer home as well as many other royal figure.
 It is famous for its exceptionally beautiful landscaped parks and rhododendron garden planted by King Gustav VI Adolf of Sweden.

 ...The blooming of the rhododendrons in the springtime when more than 10,000 plants in 500 different varieties bloom in the early summer – one of the largest collections of rhododendrons in Europe.

-Among the most popular flower-beds in the park are; Crown Princess Margareta's Flower Street, Rosengången (the rose isle), the Victorian kitchen garden, viewpoints and panoramic views of the Öresund Sound, and generous lawns for picnics.
-You’ll also find a café, a plant shop, a castle restaurant and a farm shop with beautiful interoir items for the home and garden.
+There are several superb flower gardens in the park, some with panoramic views of the Öresund Sound, and generous lawns for picnics.
+There’s a café, plant shop, castle restaurant and a farm shop selling things for the home and garden.

 The season starts March 31 and ends in September.
 The castle is open for guided tours and park walks all year round.

 In 2010, Sofiero was named Europe’s most beautiful park and voted Sweden’s fourth most popular visitor destination on Trip Advisor in 2013.